Bowling Green State University: Academics and rankings

 BGSU was ranked 119th on the Top Public Schools ranking by U.S. News & World Report.
 The university remains a leader in teacher preparation and was ranked 127th among America's Best Education Schools by U.S. News & World Report.
 Students enrolled in the College of Education and Human Development may choose majors from among several teacher licensure areas, including early childhood (grades Pre-K to 3), Middle Childhood (grades 4–9), Adolescent-Young Adult (grades 7–12), Special Education (grades K–12), and foreign language (grades K–12).
 In addition, BGSU continues to have one of the top four programs in the United States for Industrial & Organizational Psychology per U.S. News & World Report.
 The university is also ranked the most affordable college in Ohio by Business Insider.
-Both its part-time MBA program and graduate program in education are ranked in U.S. News & World Report's 2019 Best Grad School Rankings, at 163 and 124, respectively.

 BGSU offered the nation's first Ph.D. program in photochemical science.
 BGSU's graduate program in chemistry is ranked 150 in U.S. News & World Report's Best Grad School Rankings.
 BGSU also offered the first Ph.D. program in applied philosophy.
 Due in part to a grant from the National Institute of Standards and Technology, BGSU is building a digital forensics lab to complement its digital forensics and cybersecurity courses.
 The college of Business opened a facility at Levis Commons in Perrysburg, Ohio, for its Professional MBA program.
 BGSU opened a satellite campus offering MBA classes at Owens Community College in Findlay, Ohio, in January 2013.
 BGSU is one of only two universities with an airport on its campus.